ed-donner/llm_engineering/README.md

 Later in the course you'll be using a HuggingFace account, which is available for free at https://huggingface.co - you'll need to create an API token from the Avatar menu >> Settings >> Access Tokens.

 When you have these keys, please create a new file called `.env` in your project root directory.
+(For more detailed instructions on creating the `.env` file, I've added a guide at the bottom of this README.)

 It should have contents like this: